openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 ## Accessing HashSet Members

-When you need to access all elements of a HashSet, you can use a for-in loop to iterate through them.
+When you need to access all elements of a HashSet, you can use a for-in loop to iterate through all elements.

 Note that HashSet does not guarantee element ordering based on insertion sequence, so traversal order may differ from insertion order.